roualdes/minipdb/README.md

 If the flag `--overwrite` is present, then `run` overwrites the reference draws in the database.

+TODO Should this be named store, instead of run?
+Or maybe create?

-### edit
+### update

-Edit the meta data and/or model name of a uniquely identified Stan program.
+Update the meta data and/or model name of a uniquely identified Stan program.

 ```
-python3 minipdb.py edit stan_program.toml
+python3 minipdb.py update stan_program.toml
 ```

 where `stan_program.toml` looks like the example above, except the defaults are now set by the corresponding values in Meta for the specified model name.

-TODO what to do when a model's meta data is `edit`ed, but not yet re-run?
+TODO what to do when a model's meta data is `update`ed, but not yet re-run?

-If `edit`ing the meta data of a model, maybe the user should consider if two models with similar names and different meta data is more appropriate.
+If `update`ing the meta data of a model, maybe the user should consider if two models with similar names and different meta data is more appropriate.

 ### delete